In Celebration of Women’s History Month, the Thomas Cole NHS Presents The Art of Emily Cole, the First Exhibition of Her Work in Over a Century

 Emily Cole created an extensive oeuvre of botanical illustrations, which includes over one hundred watercolors on paper and painted porcelain objects that now reside in the collection of the Thomas Cole National Historic Site.
 American flower painting emerged as a distinct genre in the mid-nineteenth century as scientists and artists were influenced by European still life painting traditions and scientific discoveries.

 The exhibition will feature 12 original sets of painted porcelain works c.
 1900-1910, and 13 works on paper c.
 1870-1880s.
 The works on paper will include both originals and select works presented in reproduction due to the extreme light sensitivity of the original works on paper.
 All artwork in the exhibition is from the collection of the Thomas Cole National Historic Site.
-The project is curated by 2019 Cole Fellow Amanda Malmstrom in conversation with Thomas Cole Site Curator and Director of Collections, Kate Menconeri.

 Read the press release.